tgirke/GEN242-2021/content/en/tutorials/rpackages/rpackages.md

 ### (h) Share package on GitHub

-To host and share the new package on GitHub, one can use the following steps:
+To host and share the new package `myfirstpkg` on GitHub, one can use the following steps:

 1. Create an empty target GitHub repos online (*e.g.* named `mypkg_repos`) as outlined [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/github/github/#exercise).
 2. Clone the new GitHub repos to local system with `git clone https://github.com/<github_username>/<repo name>` (here from command-line)